Here’s the secret to avoid a sexless marriage and, in fact, have your sex life get better as you get older.

 Once she is warmed up, she is ready…and boy, is she ready!

-At this stage of her life she really doesn’t care for pounding intercourse – which is a good thing because I’m fully impotent – and much prefers gentle oral sex after the warm-up.
+At this stage of her life she really doesn’t care for pounding intercourse – which is a good thing because I’m fully impotent – and much prefers gentle oral sex after the warm-up or a pussy massage.